forktheweb/testrepo/Values.md

 # Efficient

 ### Use well-established design patterns
-The speed of innovation for our projectt is constrained by the total complexity we have added so far, so every little reduction in complexity helps.
+The speed of innovation for our project is constrained by the total complexity we have added so far, so every little reduction in complexity helps.

 ### Use popular and stable technology
 Don’t pick an interesting technology just to make your work more fun; using established, popular tech will ensure a more stable and more familiar experience for you and other contributors.

 ### Be concise
-Keep in mind that what you write once will be read by many, if it is short and to the point.
+Keep in mind that what you write once will be read by many, but only if it is short and to the point.
 Provide TLDR summaries where possible.

 # Accountable